todiane/poster-palace/README.md

 ### Compliance
-Compliance has been included as views/templates in the products app.
-These are pages to important information that needs to be included on an ecommerce store.
-The pages are
+Compliance has been included as views/templates in the products app, although in terms of managing compliance it falls under online marketing.
+These pages provide important information that needs to be included on an ecommerce store.
+This includes:

 Terms Of Service Policy